 4. Chapter 7 and Chapter 13 require vehicle titles, deeds, and mortgages.

 For Jefferson County, we can search for liens, deeds, and mortgages on the County Clerk’s Website: landrecords.jcc.ky.gov.
 If you have been sued, it is essential to remove any judicial lien while the bankruptcy is going on.
-We may not know if you have a judicial lien or whether you have been sued you must tell us or it may cost you later.
+We may not know if you have a judicial lien or whether you have been sued.
+You must tell us and remove the lien, or the case may close without stripping this lien and you may have to pay it later.

 5. Chapter 7 and Chapter 13 require identification, copy of driver license, and social security card or W2.